JustinOros/xteink-plugins/README.md

 ### Dark Mode

-Adds a **Dark Mode** option to the Plugins settings tab.
+Adds a **Dark Mode** option to the Plugins settings tab and the web interface Settings page.
 When enabled, the screen is inverted after each page render, producing white-on-black text across all reader formats (EPUB, TXT, and XTC).

 | State | Effect |
 |-------|--------|